portworx/px-dev/install_run_ubuntu.md

                  -v /var/cores:/var/cores                                         \
                  -v /usr/src:/usr/src                                             \
                  --ipc=host                                                       \
-                portworx/px-lite
+                portworx/px-dev
 ```

 Explanation of the runtime command options:

     --privileged
-        > Sets PX-Lite to be a privileged container.
+        > Sets PX-Dev to be a privileged container.
 Required to export block  device and for other functions.

     --net=host
         > Sets communication to be on the host IP address over ports 9001 -9003.
-Future versions will support separate IP addressing for PX-Lite.
+Future versions will support separate IP addressing for PX-Dev.

     --shm-size=384M
-        > PX-Lite advertises support for asynchronous I/O. It uses shared memory to sync across process restarts
+        > PX-Dev advertises support for asynchronous I/O. It uses shared memory to sync across process restarts

     -v /run/docker/plugins
         > Specifies that the volume driver interface is enabled.

     -v /dev
-        > Specifies which host drives PX-Lite can see.
-Note that PX-Lite only uses drives specified in config.json.
+        > Specifies which host drives PX-Dev can see.
+Note that PX-Dev only uses drives specified in config.json.
 This volume flage is an alternate to --device=\[\].

     -v /etc/pwx/config.json:/etc/pwx/config.json
         > the configuration file location.